geode-sdk/docs/geometrydash/tags.md

 ## Color

 In Geometry Dash, there are color tags, which change the color of text.
-Here's a list of all the tags:
+Below is an example using some of these color tags:

 | **Tag** | **Color Code** | **Example**                           |
 |---------|----------------|---------------------------------------|